msaelices/py2mojo/README.md

 ❯ py2mojo mypackage/*.py
 ```

+## ⚠ Disclaimer

+Please be aware that the Mojo programming language is still in its nascent stages of development.
+As with any young language, there might be frequent updates, changes, and unforeseen quirks in its syntax and behavior.
+There will probably be instances where the conversion might not work and may require manual adjustments.

+So, consider this tool as experimental.
+Please do not trust the generated code and double-check it.

 ## Implementation details

 This uses a similar approach to the [pyupgrade](https://github.com/asottile/pyupgrade) tool, using the AST parser to analyze the Python code and replace some parts of it with the equivalent Mojo code.